 Record your Eyre Peninsula echidna sightings at www.epechidnas.com.au

-However, their whereabouts on Eyre Peninsula are somewhat of a mystery.
+However, their whereabouts on Eyre Peninsula is somewhat of a mystery.

 By entering your sighting at www.epechidnas.com.au you will help us understand where echidnas are found across the region.